launchdarkly/api-client-go/docs/CustomerMetricsApi.md

 # **GetMAUByCategory**
 > MaUbyCategory GetMAUByCategory(ctx, )
-[BETA] Get monthly active user data by category.
+Get monthly active user data by category.

 ### Required Parameters
 This endpoint does not need any parameter.